A new phase transition in the parabolic Anderson model with partially duplicated potential: Introduction

 It is easy to guess a reasonable answer to this question: since fixed $p(n) \equiv p \in(0,1)$ results in complete localisation, and for $p \equiv 1$ complete localisation fails, it is natural to expect that complete localisation will fail if $p(n) \to 1$ sufficiently quickly.
 This intuition turns out to be correct, and our main result identifies precisely a critical scale $p(n) \to 1$, depending on $\alpha$, below which the model completely localises and above which the model localises on exactly two sites with overwhelming probability; in contrast to the case of fixed $p(n) \equiv p \in (0, 1)$, these outcomes happen with overwhelming probability.
 We complete the picture by analysing the behaviour of the model for $p(n) \to 1$ \emph{at} the critical scale.

 For simplicity, we have decided to omit the case $\alpha \in (1, 2)$ from our results.
 Although this case can also be treated with our methods, it is less interesting because it lacks a critical scale.
 Indeed for any $p(n) \to 1$ the model localises on exactly two sites with overwhelming probability; this is completely natural in view of our results in \cite{MPS}.
-We have also chosen not to treat the case $d \ge 2$; there are major additional technicalities present in higher dimensions, and we leave this for future work.
+We have also chosen not to treat the case $d \ge 2$; there are major additional technicalities present in higher dimensions (see the comments in \cite{MPS} for more detail), and we leave this for future work.